 With gated entry at the Coastal Road, 24/7 on-site security, and monitored docks on the Southern Lagoon, the house and property are safe and secure.
-The staff is military and embassy trained, and can teach you about the ecology, the flora and fauna of the area.
+Our trusted staff has been with us for many years.
+They can teach you about the ecology, the flora, and fauna of the area.

-The waterfront area now has a 136-ft wooden pier with a Mayan-built thatch palapa roof, extending into the Southern Lagoon from a picturesque sand beach with sea grape, coconut palm, calabash and other hardwoods.
-This pier is our welcome dock for visitors who come by boat, and it is our early-morning staging dock for fishing trips.
-A working 52 ft dock and boat launch is secure inside Crocodile Creek, adjacent to the waterfront area.
-From these docks, the Caribbean Sea is a few minutes away, Belize City is 90 minutes away by boat or vehicle, while the extensive, mountain-ringed Gales Point Wildlife Sanctuary surrounds us.
+The waterfront area has a 136-ft wooden pier with a Mayan-built thatch palapa roof, extending into the Southern Lagoon from a picturesque sand beach with sea grape, coconut palm, calabash and other hardwoods.
+This pier is our “welcome dock” for visitors who arrive by boat, and it is our early-morning staging dock for tarpon fishing trips.
+A working 52 ft dock with boat launch is secure inside “Crocodile Creek”, adjacent to the waterfront area.
+From these docks, the Caribbean Sea is a few glorious minutes away via the wild and scenic – but short – Manatee Bar River.
+Belize City is 90 minutes away by boat or vehicle, while the extensive, mountain-ringed Gales Point Wildlife Sanctuary surrounds us on our waterfronts.